jrin771/Everything-LLMs-And-Robotics/README.md

 If you want to learn why we do the things that we do (and how you can incorporate them in your own work) [click here](https://jrin771.github.io)

 # What Does This Repository Have?

-High level:

-This repository contains LLMs (including VLMs and other multimodal variations) and robotic/robotic related tasks, however RL methods, while vital to both the AI and robotics communitites, included only when necessary to maintain a reasonable scope.

 - [Research: Reasoning](#research-reasoning)
 - [Research: Planning](#research-planning)